bvishnuvardhan132315-art/DAA-LAB/README.md

 Use Quick Sort for general-purpose, high-performance, in-memory sorting on massive arrays, provided you implement randomized pivot choices to protect against the \(O(n^2)\) worst-case bottleneck.

+# practical 2
+# summary and conclusion

+Linear Search Worst Case (O(n)): Occurs when the target element is at the very end of the array or does not exist at all, forcing the program to evaluate all n items

+Linear Search Worst Case (O(n)): Occurs when the target element is at the very end of the array or does not exist at all, forcing the program to evaluate all n items